-Assistant Professor Fereshetian; Lecturers Allen, Casares, Furbush, Hartshorn, McHugh (chair), Ross, and Steenstra; Head Coaches Barnes, Cosquer, DeRan, Flaherty, Gastonguay, Harriman, Lasagna, Montgomery, Ryder, and Woods
+Assistant Professor Fereshetian; Lecturers Allen, Casares, Fein (chair), Furbush, Hartshorn, Ross, and Steenstra; Head Coaches Barnes, Cosquer, DeRan, Flaherty, Gastonguay, Harriman, Holland, Lasagna, Martin, Montgomery, Ryder, Upham, and Woods

 The charge of a liberal arts education includes opportunities for intellectual, physical, and spiritual development; the offerings of the Department of Physical Education encourage physical well-being, cultivate leadership, and provide opportunities for collaboration.
 Courses and activities are coeducational and introductory unless otherwise labeled.
 They are designed to instruct students in various lifetime physical recreative activities that will provide a foundation for a healthy, physically active lifestyle.
 Activities offered may emphasize one or more of the different components of physical fitness: cardiovascular endurance, muscle strength, muscle endurance, flexibility, coordination, agility, learning skills of a sport/activity, weight loss and increase of lean body mass, and maintenance of good fitness.